 Next, in your Grammarly dashboard, go to “Apps” and then choose the apps you want to install.

-Install the Grammarly extension on your browser
+STEP 2: Install the Grammarly extension on your browser

 This Grammarly app can correct your errors while you write anything in your browser but you’ll need to download their extension.
 In addition to Chrome, there are free browser extensions for Safari, and Firefox too.